 So basically here you have to create the indent of the forehead and the nose to start defining the profile of the face.
 You do not need to do it identical to mine but try to get it similar.
 Luckily the obtuse angle formed by the forehead line and the nose line has its vertices at the same height of the eye (green line).

-Another very important construction line is a vertical line that establish where all the facial features are confined (red line).
-See how eyes, mouth, eyebrows and nose do not “bleed” across the line.
+Another very important construction line is a vertical line that establishes where all the facial features are confined (red line).
+See how eyes, mouth, eyebrows, and nose do not “bleed” across the line.
 Notice also how frontalized are the human features compared to other animals.

 Draw the eye (seen from the side) and if you do not have any idea how it looks, try looking at yourself in the mirror, or give a look at our tutorial on eye drawing.

 Finally sketch in the eyebrow.
 You can also start smoothing out the jaw line.

 Isn’t face drawing fun?

 Let’s refine this face drawing.
 See how I have “cut” the chin?
 That cut will give it a more natural shape eventually.
 Position the mouth slit and the ear exactly between the eye-line and the nose-line.

 So far not really a big deal.
 Draw the two general shapes that make the profile, trace the indent of the forehead and the nose, and draw the eye and mouth slit; remember to cut off a piece of the chin.

 The reality is that all these are just guidelines.
 They will serve the purpose of giving you a guide but you should and will use them wisely, not being trapped by them.
 For example, you could have left the long chin there!
 That would have definitely conferred on the character an unusual mood and characteristic.

 Nothing really fancy here, just keep smoothing the lines of the profile as you go on with the drawing.
 Add the hairline to give the face that added visual balance.